atom-minimap/minimap/README.md

 In that case, when rendering the decoration a scope will be build that will look like `.minimap .editor .the.marker.style`.

-The reason of using a scope rather than a class is that while editor's decorations are part of the dom and benefit of the styles cascading, minimap's decorations, rendered in a canvas, do not.
+The reason of using a scope rather than a class is that while editor's decorations are part of the DOM and benefit of the styles cascading, Minimap's decorations, rendered in a canvas, do not.
 In order to work around that, decoration's styles are defined using a `scope` property containing the selector allowing to retrieve the decoration style.

-This allow the minimap decorations to still be stylable using css.
+This allow the Minimap decorations to still be styled using css.
 For instance, the scope used by the `minimap-selection` package is:

 ```css
 .minimap .editor .selection .region {